Emadram/GitSmartCommiter/README.md

-# Git Auto-Commit for Windows
+# Git Auto-Commiter for Windows

 This script automatically watches a directory for changes and commits them to git with descriptive commit messages.